Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you want to buy Nav Coin, you should be aware that there’s currently no way to directly exchange fiat currency (such as MYR) for NAV.
 Instead, you’ll need to purchase a cryptocurrency such as bitcoin (BTC), Ethereum (ETH) or Litecoin (LTC) and then exchange that currency for NAV.

 Here’s an example of how you can purchase Nav Coin:

 Step 1.
-Create an account at Binance or any other exchange where you can buy NAV
+Create an account at an exchange where you can buy NAV

 It’s free to sign up for an account by providing your name, email address, phone number and proof of ID.
 For extra security, set up two-factor authentication before you start trading.